-Driven by aggressive government mandates, and financial incentives for medical practices to implement electronic health records (EHR), the U.S. Bureau of Labor Statistics projects 22% growth in health IT employment through 2020, placing health information management (HIM) among the nation's fastest growing occupations.
+Driven by aggressive legislation and financial incentives for health care practices to implement standardized electronic medical records (EMR), the U.S. Bureau of Labor Statistics projects 22% growth in health IT employment through 2022, placing health information management (HIM) among the nation's fastest growing occupations.

-The most important thing to look for when selecting a health information management degree is CAHIIM-accreditation; The Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) guarantees accredited programs to deliver the skills, education and job marketability necessary to succeed in health IT.
-Furthermore, only graduates of CAHIIM-accredited programs qualify for the red-hot health information management certifications from AHIMA, such as the Registered Health Information Technician (RHIT) certificate.
+The most important thing to look for in a health information management degree is CAHIIM-accreditation.
+CAHIIM - the Commission on Accreditation for Health Informatics and Information Management Education - guarantees that an accredited program delivers the skills, education and job marketability necessary to succeed in health IT.
+Furthermore, graduates of CAHIIM-accredited degree programs qualify for the red-hot health information management credentials from AHIMA, such as the Registered Health Information Technician (RHIT) certificate.

 CAHIIM accredited health information management programs: